RIFLES PART 7:

 Note to collectors - warning for fake and reproduction sniper rifles:

-Nowadays Finnish World War 2 era sniper rifle models vary from very rare (= very expensive) to extremely rare (= extremely expensive), so anybody planning to buy one has to be very careful and find out exactly what they are being offered, before possibly making the deal.
-Several commercial enterprises have later equipped Finnish rifles with various scopes and nowadays these newly scoped rifles are far more commonly available than the real World War 2 era sniper rifles.
-These newly scoped rifles vary from somewhat accurate reproductions with correct World War 2 era (Soviet) scopes to ones equipped with reproduction scopes, historically incorrect rifle-scope combinations and to old Finnish rifles equipped with modern scopes.
+Nowadays Finnish World War 2 era sniper rifle models vary from very rare (= very expensive) to extremely rare (= extremely expensive).
+So anybody planning to buy one must be very careful and find out exactly what they are being offered before possibly making the deal.
+Several commercial enterprises have later equipped Finnish rifles with various rifle scopes and nowadays these newly scoped rifles are far more commonly available than the real World War 2 era sniper rifles.
+These newly scoped rifles vary from somewhat accurate reproductions with correct World War 2 era (Soviet) scopes to ones equipped with reproduction scopes, historically incorrect rifle-scope combinations, post-war Soviet scopes and to old Finnish rifles equipped with modern scopes.

 SOURCES: